-Billy is an Associate Professor in Macao Polytechnic Institute.
+Billy is an Associate Professor in Macao Polytechnic University.
 He acquired a doctoral degree from the University of Hong Kong and started his career as an e-business consultant.
 His major clients were banks, multinational cooperation and the HKSAR government.
 He then switched to the academy.
 He administered government-funded and commercial research projects.
 His research interests were in economics and management.
 He is experienced in research design and statistical analysis but he has a great inclination to quantitative methods.
 It makes possible scientific conclusions for practical business implications.
 The course he lectures is recognized by SAS®*.
 He also lectured executive short course and engaged in keynote speaking for professionals in the industries.

 Doctor of Philosophy (Ph.D.), the University of Hong Kong.